princessadentan/hbs-case-reader/README.md

 ## Product decisions worth noting

-**Text-layer highlighting over freehand drawing.** The first version rendered pages as static images, which made annotation impossible without a separate canvas layer.
-I rebuilt the PDF rendering to use PDF.js's text extraction, which places invisible selectable spans over the rendered page.
-Highlighting works by detecting which spans fall within a selection and applying background color directly to them.
-This produces clean, line-accurate highlights rather than approximate brush strokes.
+**Text-layer highlighting over freehand drawing.** The first version rendered PDF pages as static images.
+Annotation required a separate canvas layer drawn over the image, which meant highlights were approximate brush strokes rather than word-accurate marks.
+I rebuilt the rendering to use PDF.js text extraction, placing invisible selectable spans over each rendered page so highlights apply directly to the words you select.
+The tradeoff was implementation time upfront and losing some flexibility for non-text PDFs, but the reading experience is meaningfully closer to studying a real document.

 **Audio chunking architecture.** The ElevenLabs Starter plan has a per-request character limit.
 The app currently generates audio for the first 15,000 characters of a case, roughly 10-12 minutes.
 The chunking logic to stitch multiple API responses into a single audio file is built and tested.
-It is gated by credits rather than missing from the codebase.
-A Creator plan would support full-length case audio.
+It is gated by credits, not missing from the codebase.
+The tradeoff is that longer cases get cut off, which is friction I've hit personally.

-**Opacity accumulation on double-highlight.** Highlighting the same text twice intentionally increases opacity rather than resetting it.
-This mirrors how physical highlighters behave and lets you emphasize particularly important passages without switching to a separate tool.
+**Opacity accumulation on double-highlight.** Highlighting the same text twice increases opacity rather than resetting it, which mirrors how physical highlighters work and lets you add emphasis without switching tools.
+The tradeoff is that it's not immediately obvious behavior so a first-time user might expect a second highlight to toggle off rather than darken, but the natural feel felt worth a small learning curve.

 ---